-- 1. assess bends correctly on approach - 2. select a safe position and speed to enter a bend - 3. maintain safe speed and control throughout a bend - 4. exit bends safely - take into account the effect of the road camber on the position of the vehicle so as to avoid street furniture and other potential impact sources
+- 1. assess bends correctly on approach - select a safe position and speed to enter a bend - maintain safe speed and control throughout a bend - 4. exit bends safely

-- how to use various methods such as 'limit point analysis' to judge the severity of a bend - that when deciding on the line to take and the speed at which it is possible to negotiate a bend safely you should take into account factors such as - adverse camber - banking - uneven or slippery surfaces - weather conditions - visibility - road junctions - other road users - that different vehicles will perform and handle differently through bends - 3. the dimensions of the vehicle and how they may affect its handling - 4. that on roads with a severe camber the top of a large vehicle can lean up to 250mm (around 10 inches) - 5. the importance of coordinating the use of gears, accelerator, brakes and steering to negotiate a bend safely and responsibly - 6. how the use of a safe, systematic routine will support the safe negotiation of bends - the effect that loads and passengers may have on the handling of the vehicle through bends
+- how to use various methods such as 'limit point analysis' to judge the severity of a bend

+- that when deciding on the line to take and the speed at which it is possible to negotiate a bend safely you should take into account factors such as

+- · adverse camber

+- banking

+- uneven or slippery surfaces

+- weather conditions

+- visibility

+- road junctions

+- other road users

+- that different vehicles will perform and handle differently through bends

+- the importance of coordinating the use of gears, accelerator, brakes and steering to negotiate a bend safely and responsibly

+- 4. how the use of a safe, systematic routine will support the safe negotiation of bends

+- the effect that loads and passengers may have on the handling of the vehicle through bends

-Element 3.1.3 Negotiate all types of junctions, including roundabouts, and all types of crossings
+Element 3.1.3 Negotiate all types of junctions, including roundabouts, and all types of crossinas

-- apply a safe, systematic routine to negotiate all types of junctions, roundabouts and crossings safely and responsibly - actively scan for more vulnerable road users at junctions, roundabouts and crossings - for example cyclists and motorcyclists - 3. turn left and right and go ahead safely and responsibly - 4. emerge safely and responsibly into streams of traffic - 5. cross the path of traffic safely when turning right
+- 1. apply a safe, systematic routine to negotiate all types of junctions, roundabouts and crossings safely and responsibly - 2. actively scan for more vulnerable road users at junctions, roundabouts and crossings - for example cyclists and motorcyclists - 3. turn left and right and go ahead safely and responsibly - 4. emerge safely and responsibly into streams of traffic - 5. cross the path of traffic safely when turning right

-- the rules that apply to particular junctions and roundabouts, such as priority rules - 2. how to turn left and right safely and responsibly - 3. the issues that apply to turning right at crossroads - 4. the rules that apply to - merging into a stream of traffic - crossing the path of an approaching stream of traffic - all types of pedestrian crossing - train and tram crossings - 5. the meaning of warning lights used at pedestrian and train and tram crossings and how to respond correctly - how the use of a safe, systematic routine, including effective observations, will support the safe negotiation of junctions, roundabouts and crossings - 7. the rules that apply to other road users, particularly drivers of other large vehicles or vulnerable road users such as cyclists and motorcyclists, and the position that they may select on the road as a result - 8. the dimensions of the vehicle and how they may affect its handling
+- 1. the rules that apply to particular junctions and roundabouts, such as priority rules - 2. how to turn left and right safely and responsibly - 3. the issues that apply to turning right at crossroads - 4. the rules that apply to - merging into a stream of traffic - crossing the path of an approaching stream of traffic - all types of pedestrian crossing - train and tram crossings - 5. the meaning of warning lights used at pedestrian and train and tram crossings and how to respond correctly - 6. how the use of a safe, systematic routine, including effective observations, will support the safe negotiation of junctions, roundabouts and crossings - 7. the rules that apply to other road users, particularly drivers of large vehicles or vulnerable road users such as cyclists and motorcyclists, and the position that they may select on the road as a result